CME Gateway Documentation

-- Dynamically subscribe to snapshot recovery channels as needed.
+- Dynamically subscribe to no more than two snapshot recovery channels at one time.

 - Only subscribe to snapshot channels for contracts with active price subscriptions.
 However, if an order is entered outside the displayed levels of depth for a contract that missed an inside market price update, the Price Server will not request a snapshot to refresh the Order Book.
 If an order is entered within the levels of depth, the snapshot is requested as needed.

-If a restart or mid-week startup is necessary, the BVMF Gateway is configured by default to do the following:
+If a restart or mid-week startup is necessary, the CME Gateway is configured by default to do the following: